release-it/release-it/README.md

 - The result is pushed back to `dist.repo`.
 - A GitHub release is created, and the package is published to npm.

-## Notes
+## Metrics

-- The `"private": true` setting in package.json will be respected and the package won't be published to npm.
-- By default, untracked files are not added to the release commit.
-Use `src.addUntrackedFiles: true` to override this behavior.
-- Use `src.pushRepo` to `git push` to a different remote (default: `origin`).
-- Use `--disable-metrics` to disable sending some anonymous statistical data.
+Use `--disable-metrics` to disable sending some anonymous statistical data.

 ## Troubleshooting & debugging